jiangnanhugo/SRSci/_includes/README.md

 ## Organizer
 - Nan Jiang (Purdue University), jiang631 at purdue dot edu
 - Yexiang Xue (Purdue University), yexiang at purdue dot edu

+## Discord Contacts

+If you want to ask any question, provide some feedback or simply chit-chat, join us at the [Discord server](https://discord.gg/MeGnkHr4).